Groups and workshops

 Groups and workshops offer structured and confidential spaces for students to discuss issues, share feelings, problem solve, and gain support.
 Many students use group to maintain a healthy well-being.

+Groups will resume in the fall 2022 semester.
 Please complete the group interest form if you are an enrolled student and would like to join any of the PGCC Groups.
-A group facilitator will contact you shortly with information on how to join.
+A group facilitator will contact you during the fall term with information on how to join.

 Symptoms of depression may affect how one feels and thinks, disrupts relationships, and negatively impacts learning.
-Join this weekly student supprt gorup to share experiences, gain feedback, problem solve and learn coping skills.
+Join this weekly student support group to share experiences, gain feedback, problem solve and learn coping skills.

-A weekly group offering a safe and confidential space where women can explore issues such as stress managment, anxiety, depression, relationships, body image and other topics of your choice.
+A weekly group offering a safe and confidential space where women can explore issues such as stress management, anxiety, depression, relationships, body image and other topics of your choice.

 A 45 minute workshop offering self-care activities and promotes physical, emotional and spiritual wellness.
 No RSVP, Zoom link available in the Google Calendar below.

-Grief and Loss Support Group, Thursdays 2-3 p.m.
+Grief and Loss Support Group, Tuesdays 4-5 p.m.

 This mixed graduate and undergraduate interpersonal process group is for students who identify as sexual or gender minorities.
 This includes those who identify as Lesbian, Gay, Bisexual, Questioning, Queer and other sexual minority identities.
 As well as those who identify Trans and gender nonconforming individuals.
 Members build relationships with others and themselves as they learn how to incorporate and build awareness to their sexual and/or gender identities.
 This is a closed group and limited to LGBTQ+ community members only.